webamboos/guidebook/content/backend/building-a-backend.md

 ## Getting started

 Now that you have a general overview of what needs to be done, you can get started by creating a `git` repository in your local computer and start writing code!
+A good approach when building applications with multiple components (i.e. separate backend and frontend) is to use [monorepos](/advanced/monorepos).

 > [!tip] Take notes
 >